Are you obsessed with what others think of you?

 So, What is it called when you care too much about what others think?

-” ‘Homo emphaticus’ a perfect word for caring too much about what others think, If at all the nature of your caring towards people is just because of you have great sense of empathy towards others.”
+” ‘Homo emphaticus’ a perfect word for caring too much about what others think, If at all the nature of your caring towards people is just because of you have a great sense of empathy towards others.”

-The term “Homo Emphaticus” was used by a cultural thinker and philosopher Roman Krznaric, to describe individuals with an extreme emotional intelligence and empathy towards people.
+The term “Homo Emphaticus” was used by a cultural thinker and philosopher Roman Krznaric, to describe individuals with extreme emotional intelligence and empathy towards people.